digitalrebar/doc/development/dev_env/kvm-slaves.rst

 Prereqs
 ^^^^^^^

-There are some.
-Run the script and it will tell you!
+There are some requirements; run the script and it will tell you!

 For reference, here are the current Ubuntu requirements: